The homotopy theory of cyclotomic spectra: Corepresentability of TR and TC

 \begin{thm} Let $X$ be a fibrant $p$-cyclotomic spectrum and $X\phat$ a fibrant replacement for $X$ in the category of weak $p$-cyclotomic spectra.
 Then the canonical map $TC(X;p)\to TC(X\phat;p)$ is a $p$-equivalence and $TC(X\phat;p)$ is fibrant in the $p$-complete model structure on orthogonal spectra. \end{thm}

-\begin{proof} To see that $TC(X\phat;p)$ is fibrant in the $p$-complete model structure on orthogonal spectra, we note that each $(X\phat)^{C_{p^{s}}}=F^{\G}(F_{0}(\G/C_{p^{s}})_{+},X\phat)$ is fibrant in the $p$-complete model structure of orthogonal spectra and homotopy limits of fibrant objects are fibrant~\cite[18.5.2]{Hirschhorn}.
-It remains to see that the map $TC(X;p)\to TC(X\phat;p)$ is a $p$-equivalence.
-It follows from the definition of $p$-$\aF_{p}$-equivalence that each map $X^{C_{p^{s}}}\to (X\phat)^{C_{p^{s}}}$ is a $p$-equivalence of orthogonal spectra.
-Because $X$ and $X\phat$ are (in particular) fibrant in the $\aF_{p}$-local category of orthogonal spectra, $X^{C_{p^{s}}}$ and $(X\phat)^{C_{p^{s}}}$ are fibrant in the standard stable model structure on orthogonal spectra.
-For fibrant orthogonal spectra, a map $Y\to Z$ is a $p$-equivalence if and only if the induced map on $F(M^{1}_p,-)$ is a weak equivalence.
-Thus, homotopy limits of fibrant orthogonal spectra preserve $p$-equivalences, and we see that
+\begin{proof} The $p$-equivalence statement follows from the previous lemma and Theorem~\ref{thm:STCp}.
+To see that $TC(X\phat;p)$ is fibrant in the $p$-complete model structure on orthogonal spectra, we note that each $(X\phat)^{C_{p^{s}}}=F^{\G}(F_{0}(\G/C_{p^{s}})_{+},X\phat)$ is fibrant in the $p$-complete model structure of orthogonal spectra and homotopy limits of fibrant objects are fibrant~\cite[18.5.2]{Hirschhorn}. \end{proof}